slmoore/mapbox-georgia-fall/README.md

 - Toggle between the months October and November to find the best destinations at that time.
 - Select a fall map icon (leaf) and a popup will identify the location.
 It will also scroll the sidebar to the full description including an image of the fall colors.
 - Select a location on the sidebar to open a popup on the map showing where the sidebar destination is located.
+- Detects mapbox compatible browsers.

 ### Using

 - MapboxGL
 - React (class based)
 - Redux

+### Testing

+- tested manually on Chrome, will extend to unit/integration testing and other browsers in time.

 ### Launch locally